Biocontrol Release Program

 - Russian knapweed (Rhaponticum repens)

 A biocontrol agent release costs $900.00 + GST.
-Included in the cost is a pre-release site visit where AISC staff help select a release location for the agents as well as a site visit in the year following the release to monitor for the establishment of the biocontrol agents.
+Included in the cost is a pre-release consultation where AISC staff provide advice on release site selection as well as optional training on how to monitor for biocontrol agent establishment.

-If you are interested in learning more or ordering biocontrol agents for any of the listed invasive weeds please contact:
+If you are interested in learning more or ordering biocontrol agents for any of the listed invasive plants please contact:

 LEAFY SPURGE - 'Euphorbia esula'